san-sei/documents/content/en/docs/prologue/introduction.md

     <div class="intro-card" >
       <div class="card-body">
         <p style="font-weight: bold;" >Create a workspace</p>
-        <p>The IDmelon security key as a service solution can be managed from the IDmelon Admin Panel.
+        <p>The IDmelon security key as a service solution can be managed from the {{< params "IDmelon Admin Panel" >}}.
 You can enroll and activate users' security keys, grant, restrict and monitor their access, manage licenses, and more.
 The Admin Panel is available <a href="/docs/administration/introduction/">Here</a>.
 If it is your first try, you can create a workspace on behalf of your organization, or you can use your security key to experience a simple passwordless login.
         </p>
         <p><a href="/docs/administration/createworkspace/">How to create a work space</a></p>
       </div>